View Website Form scan results

 Share and export results

-- For more information, refer to share scan reports with your team and external stakeholders.
+- Learn how to share scan reports with your team and external stakeholders.

-- For more information, refer to export scan results as CSV for offline analysis.
+- Learn how to export scan results as CSV for offline analysis.

 Known limitations